decred/dcrstakepool/README.md

   Each rpc cert file should have been copied [while setting up the voting wallet on the server](#Set-up-the-voting-wallet).
   - `walletusers`, `walletpasswords` - comma separated list of rpc username and password for the dcrwallet daemons on all backend servers.
   These info should have been copied/noted down [while setting up the voting wallet on the server](#Set-up-the-voting-wallet).
+  - `minservers` (optional) - minimum number of stakepoold backend servers required for dcrstakepool to run.
+Default is 2.
 - If the `dcrstakepool` binary is not in the same directory as the [public](public) and [views](views) folders, you will need to change `publicpath` and `templatepath` from their relative paths to an absolute path in `dcrstakepool.conf`.
 - Run `dcrstakepool`.